L4 GPUs on a Google Cloud Platform (GCP)#

 Test RAPIDS#

-In the terminal we can open ipython and check that we can import and use RAPIDS libraries like cudf.
+In a Python notebook, check that you can import and use RAPIDS libraries like cudf.

 In [1]: import cudf